sisrfeng/w3m/README.md

 ---------
 The original has not been updated for 8 years.
 I've come to like the utility of an embedded vim browser.
-But this implementation, as sold as it is, is showing it's age.
+But this implementation, as old as it is, is showing it's age.

 Description
 -----------